-A good pair of synthetic socks will do, but for a few dollars more they have high tech socks that help promote better circulation and prevent muscle injuries and have targeted compression zones to relieve pain and discomfort that may be caused from a long day of peddling.
+A good pair of synthetic socks will do, but for a few dollars more they have high tech socks that help promote better circulation and prevent muscle injuries and have targeted compression zones to relieve pain and discomfort that may be caused by a long day of pedaling.

 There are a few more accessories that can be added to help give you a little added protection and comfort.

-Many peoples main grip with bikes are the saddle.
+Many people's main grip with bikes is the saddle.
 The thought of sitting on a bike for hours with a tiny hard seat is not that appealing.
 The good news is there are many padded seats available to make your ride more comfortable.

 9. Staying on track and make life easy with a GPS

 When cycling in unfamiliar areas a GPS can keep you on track and help you choose a more bike-friendly route.
 The GPX Hyperlapse can help you avoid riding down any really bad roads.